• IVH Listing Vector 41

 Resident Scrutiny Panel reviews

 Our Resident Scrutiny Panel (RSP) takes a deep dive into different service areas to review what we offer and where and how it can be improve.
-They also consider any areas of good practice which can be built on and shared.
+They also consider any areas of good practice which can be built on or introduced.

 Our most recent service reviews are: